-The Class B Trust intends to file income tax returns and report to investors on the basis that it is a grantor trust.
-Except as set forth under "Taxation of Class B Certificateholders Generally-Class B Trust Classified as Partnership" or as otherwise indicated below, the discussion below assumes that the Class B Trust will be classified as a grantor trust.
-If the Class B Trust is classified as a partnership for U.S. federal income tax purposes, it will not be classified as a publicly traded partnership taxable as a corporation provided that at least 90% of the Class B Trust's gross income for each taxable year that it has existed is "qualifying income" (which is defined to include, among other things, interest income, gain from the sale or disposition of capital assets held for the production of interest income, and income derived with respect to a business of investing in securities).
-Income derived by the Class B Trust from the Series B Equipment Notes will constitute qualifying income, and the Class B Trust therefore will meet the 90% test described above, assuming that the Class B Trust operates in accordance with the terms of the applicable Pass Through Trust Agreement and the other agreements to which it is a party.
+Each Trust intends to file income tax returns and report to investors on the basis that it is a grantor trust.
+Except as set forth under "- Taxation of Certificateholders Generally-Trusts Classified as Partnerships" or as otherwise indicated below, the discussion below assumes that each Trust will be classified as a grantor trust.
+If a Trust is classified as a partnership for U.S. federal income tax purposes, it will not be classified as a publicly traded partnership taxable as a corporation provided that at least 90% of such Trust's gross income for each taxable year that it has existed is "qualifying income" (which is defined to include, among other things, interest income, gain from the sale or disposition of capital assets held for the production of interest income, and income derived with respect to a business of investing in securities).
+Income derived by each Trust from the Equipment Notes and the Deposits will constitute qualifying income, and each Trust therefore will meet the 90% test described above, assuming that such Trust operates in accordance with the terms of the applicable Pass Through Trust Agreement and the other agreements to which it is a party.

-Taxation of Class B Certificateholders Generally
+Taxation of Certificateholders Generally

-Class B Trust Classified as Grantor Trust
+Trusts Classified as Grantor Trusts

-Assuming that the Class B Trust is classified as a grantor trust, a U.S. Certificateholder will be treated as owning its pro rata undivided interest in each of the Series B Equipment Notes held by the Class B Trust, the Class B Trust's contractual rights and obligations under the Note Purchase Agreement, and any other property held by the Class B Trust.
-Accordingly, each U.S. Certificateholder's share of interest paid on Series B Equipment Notes will be taxable as ordinary income, as it is paid or accrued, in accordance with such U.S. Certificateholder's method of accounting for U.S. federal income tax purposes.
+Assuming that a Trust is classified as a grantor trust, a U.S. Certificateholder will be treated as owning its pro rata undivided interest in the relevant Deposits and each of the Equipment Notes held by the Trust, the Trust's contractual rights and obligations under the Note Purchase Agreement, and any other property held by the Trust.
+Accordingly, each U.S. Certificateholder's share of interest paid on Equipment Notes will be taxable as ordinary income, as it is paid or accrued, in accordance with such U.S. Certificateholder's method of accounting for U.S. federal income tax purposes.
+The Deposits will likely be subject to the short-term obligation rules, with the result that a U.S. Certificateholder using the cash method of accounting will be required to defer interest deductions with respect to debt incurred or continued to purchase or carry an interest in a Deposit unless the U.S. Certificateholder elects to include income from the Deposit using the accrual method of accounting.
 Any amounts received by a Trust under a Liquidity Facility in order to make interest payments will be treated for U.S. federal income tax purposes as having the same characteristics as the payments they replace.